SelfCareMap

 3. Child’s Pose (Balasana) – 3–5 minutes

-Widen your knees slightly, touch your big toes together, and sit back toward your heels.
-Stretch your arms forward or rest them alongside your body.
-Forehead to the mat.
-This pose is a sanctuary—it calms the nervous system, gently compresses the abdomen (which can ease cramps), and invites introspection.
-Stay here as long as it feels good.
+Widen your knees slightly to make room for your torso, touch your big toes together, and slowly sit back toward your heels.
+Stretch your arms forward to elongate the spine, or rest them alongside your body for a more surrendered feel.
+Rest your forehead on the mat or a block.
+This pose is a sanctuary.
+It calms the nervous system by reducing external stimuli and gently compresses the abdomen, which can provide a soothing sensation for menstrual cramps.
+It invites introspection and allows you to feel supported by the earth.
+Stay here as long as it feels good, breathing into the back of your ribs.

 4. Reclined Bound Angle Pose (Supta Baddha Konasana) – 3–5 minutes

-Lie on your back.
-Bring the soles of your feet together and let your knees fall open like a book.
-Place a pillow or folded blanket under each knee for support if needed.
-Rest your arms by your sides, palms up.
-Breathe into your hips and groin.
-This pose opens the pelvic area, improves circulation, and helps relieve menstrual tension.
+Lie on your back and let your shoulders melt into the floor.
+Bring the soles of your feet together and let your knees fall open to the sides like a book.
+If this feels too intense for your inner thighs or hips, place a yoga block, pillow, or folded blanket under each knee for support.
+Rest your arms by your sides with palms facing up to invite openness.
+Breathe deeply into your hips and groin.
+This pose opens the pelvic area and improves circulation to the reproductive organs, which helps relieve the physical tension and emotional heaviness often associated with menstruation.

 5. Supine Twist (Supta Matsyendrasana) – 2 minutes per side

-Stay on your back.
-Draw your right knee into your chest, then guide it across your body to the left.
-Extend your right arm out to the side, palm up.
-Gaze toward your right hand or close your eyes.
-Keep both shoulders grounded.
-Repeat on the other side.
-Twists aid digestion and help release stagnant energy in the abdomen—just keep them mild and avoid deep compression.
+Stay on your back and keep your breath steady.
+Draw your right knee into your chest, then slowly guide it across your body toward the left side.
+Extend your right arm out to the side, palm up, as if you are floating.
+Gaze toward your right hand or close your eyes to internalize the experience.
+Keep both shoulders grounded and heavy.
+Repeat the process on the other side.
+Mild twists aid digestion, help reduce period-related bloating, and release stagnant energy in the abdomen.
+Avoid deep, aggressive compression, and instead focus on a gentle, sweeping motion.

 6. Legs-Up-the-Wall Pose (Viparita Karani) – 5–10 minutes

 Sit sideways next to a wall, then swing your legs up as you lie back.
-Your hips should be close to the wall (a pillow under your sacrum can help).
-Arms rest by your sides, palms up.
+Your hips should be close to the wall, though leaving a small gap is perfectly fine.
+Placing a pillow or a yoga bolster under your sacrum can provide extra lumbar support and comfort.
+Let your arms rest by your sides, palms up.
 Close your eyes and breathe.
-This inverted pose (without strain) reduces leg swelling, calms the nervous system, and promotes lymphatic drainage—perfect for fighting period fatigue and bloating.
+This inverted pose, which requires no strain, reduces leg swelling and calms the nervous system by slowing the heart rate.
+It promotes lymphatic drainage, making it the perfect remedy for fighting period fatigue and the heavy feeling in the legs.

 7. Savasana with a Twist – 3–5 minutes

-Stay in Legs-Up-the-Wall or lower your legs and lie flat.
-Place a warm towel or heating pad on your lower belly if it feels good.
-Let your body sink into the floor.
-Scan from toes to crown, releasing any lingering tension.
-Breathe naturally.
-This is your time to simply be—no fixing, no pushing, just receiving.
+Stay in Legs-Up-the-Wall or slowly lower your legs and lie flat on your back.
+To enhance the relaxation, place a warm towel or a heating pad on your lower belly if it feels comforting.
+Let your body sink deeply into the floor, feeling the weight of your bones.
+Scan your body from your toes up to the crown of your head, consciously releasing any lingering tension in the jaw or shoulders.
+Breathe naturally without trying to control it.
+This is your time to simply be, with no fixing, no pushing, and no expectations, just receiving the benefits of your movement.

 💡 Tips for Practicing Yoga on Your Period

-- Keep it short.
-Even 10 minutes of mindful movement can make a difference.
+• Keep it short.
+You do not need a full hour of exercise.
+Even 10 minutes of mindful movement and conscious breathing can make a significant difference in your mood and pain levels.

 Ready for the real thing?
 Find a Recharge venue near you →